 B.3.
-Explain how the remuneration accrued and vested in the fiscal year complies with the current remuneration policy and, in particular, how it contributes to the company's long-term sustainable performance.
+Explain how the remuneration accrued and vested in the fiscal year complies with the current remuneration policy and, in particular, how it contributes to the Company's long-term sustainable performance.

-Furthermore, report on the relationship between the remuneration obtained by the directors and the results or other performance measures of the company in the shortand long-term, explaining, as the case may be, how the variations in the performance of the company have influenced changes in the remuneration of directors and how the latter contribute to the short- and long-term results of the company.
+Furthermore, report on the relationship between the remuneration obtained by the directors and the results or other performance measures of the Company in the short- and long-term, explaining, as the case may be, how the variations in the performance of the Company have influenced changes in the remuneration of directors and how the latter contribute to the short- and long-term results of the Company.

-Section C of this Report includes the breakdown of the remuneration accrued in 2023, for all items, due to the directors of Fluidra, pursuant to the remuneration policies in force in the year with respect to remuneration items and amounts.
+Section C of this Report includes the breakdown of the remuneration accrued in 2024, for all items, due to the directors of Fluidra, pursuant to the remuneration policies in force in the year with respect to remuneration items and amounts.

-Variable remuneration is aligned with the achievement of objectives linked to Fluidra's annual budget, so that variations in the company's performance have a direct influence on the AVR and, therefore, on the remuneration of directors with executive functions.
+Variable remuneration is aligned with the achievement of objectives linked to Fluidra's annual budget, so that variations in the Company's performance have a direct influence on the AVR and, therefore, on the compensation of directors with executive functions.
 The AVR linked to the achievement of financial and non-financial and business objectives is arranged with a view to the medium- and long-term that drives long-term performance in strategic terms, in addition to the achievement of short-term results, based on the current situation and the prospects and objectives for Fluidra's sustainable growth.

 Medium and long-term incentives are linked to strategic plans of at least three years, which fosters the creation of sustainable value for the Group.
-Multi-year variable remuneration is paid in shares, which aligns the interests of the Executive Directors with those of shareholders.
+Multi-year variable remuneration is settled in the form of shares, making it possible to align the interests of the Executive Directors with those of shareholders.

 B.4.
-Report on the result of the consultative vote at the General Shareholders' Meeting on the annual remuneration report for the previous year, with a breakdown of the number abstentions, blank votes and yea and nay votes cast:
+Report on the result of the consultative vote at the General Shareholders' Meeting on the annual remuneration report for the previous year, indicating the number abstentions, blank votes and yea and nay votes cast:

 Number % of total

-Votes cast 163,778,188 85.24
+Votes cast 161,699,273 84.16

 Number % of votes cast

-Votes against 14,504,543 8.90
+Votes against 560,286 0.35

-Votes in favour 149,200,485 91.10
+Votes in favor 160,521,250 99.27

-Blank votes 30,398 0.02
+Blank votes 0 0

-Abstentions 42,762 0.03
+Abstentions 617,737 0.38